wangyongshun98/gitskills/readme.txt

-ting a new branch is quick
+ting a new branch das quic`k